landyrev/vtzero-dart/README.md

 - Android (arm64-v8a, armeabi-v7a, x86, x86_64)
 - iOS (arm64, x86_64 for simulator)

-**Note:** The native assets feature requires Dart SDK 3.5+ with the `--enable-experiment=native-assets` flag (currently experimental).
-When published to pub.dev, the package will automatically include pre-built binaries for all supported platforms.
+**Note:** This package does not require the native-assets experiment.
+Android and iOS libraries are built automatically by Flutter's plugin system.
+Desktop platforms can use pre-built binaries placed in `lib/native/` or build from source.

 ### Build Native Code (Legacy/Development)